adarsh18raj/Yelp-Restaurant-Recommendation-System/README.md

 #### Data Description
-The data used in this project is part of the Yelp Dataset Challenge (Round 12).
+The data used in this project is part of the Yelp Dataset Challenge (Round 12) downloaded from https://www.yelp.com/dataset.
 The dataset consists of a set of JSON files that include business information, reviews, tips (shorter reviews), user information and check-ins.
+NOTE: The dataset keeps changing every year.

 The data consists of six sub datasets which describes the data with a brief information.